kbvernon/baja-ranching/README.md

 All scripts for conducting analysis and generating figures assume that the data can be found in a GeoPackage database called `data/western-fremont.gpkg`.
-Unfortunately, a GeoPackage is not amenable to git integration, so we note two ways to reconstruct it here.
-First, by running the necessary scripts.
+Unfortunately, a GeoPackage is not amenable to git integration, so there are scripts to build it and in the process generate additional data required for analysis.
 Assuming you're in the `baja-ranching` project folder, the following is sufficient to build a local copy of the database:

 ```r
 library(here)